libercaptor/Getting-and-cleaning-data/codebook.md

 VARIABLE NUMBER.
 NAME OF THE VARIABLE: FULL DESCRIPTION OF THE VARIABLE

+Variables 3 to 68 contains the average of the original features for each combination of both subject and activity (180 combinations in total).
+These variables are real numbers.

 There are 68 variables in total.

-Variables 3 to 68 contains the average of the original features classified by both subject and activity.
-These variables are real numbers.
+There are 180 rows, one for each combination of subject and activity.

 ##LIST OF VARIABLES